CDocc/documentation/resources/utilities/tmc-tebex-commands.md

 **Features:**
 - ✅ Works for both online and offline players
 - 🔒 Server-side only command
-- 📝 Automatically logged via `tmc:log`
+- 📝 Logged using `Config.Logging` settings
+- 💬 Notification message from `Config.Notifications.item`
+- 🎯 Smart inventory management for offline players

 ---